hpjeonGIT/training_slides/Intel_Compiler.md

 	- Again: Don't guess.
 MEASURE IT
 - Performance gain less than 30% would be errorneous or trivial
 - In order to find average wall time, repeat 5-10 times of run

+# Using preprocessor for icpc
+- icpc -E somesource.cpp > test.i
+- This may show what header files are missing